 Door of Hope empowers families facing homelessness to transform their lives through holistic programs designed to help parents and children overcome the practical, emotional and financial challenges they face.
 Our Transitional Housing Program moves families from homelessness to permanent housing, while our Homelessness Prevention Program intervenes early to keep families in their own homes.

-We believe our six core values are the essence of why our program is successful in allowing families to escape the cycle of homelessness.
+We believe our four core values are the essence of why our program is successful in allowing families to break the cycle of homelessness.
 Staff seek to live them daily as they work with our families and plan with them how best to achieve their goals.
 They are inherent in all we do.

 Founded in 1985, Door of Hope was birthed by Christian community leaders listening to the needs of people and the call of God on their lives.
 At the heart was a deep friendship between Steve and Iris Lazarian and John Perkins – a friendship deepened by the fact that both Steve and John had been born into poverty, John in rural Mississippi and Steve in Pasadena.
 Each later achieved much success but that success, and a commitment to Jesus, seemed only to deepen their heart to lift people out of poverty and injustice.

 When John and his wife Vera Mae moved into a home in northwest Pasadena, a community known at the time for drugs and gang violence, the Perkins and Lazarians began “Listening Conferences” with people from the Northwest Pasadena community.
 For weeks they would gather with people in the garage at John’s house to listen to the thoughts and needs of people living in poverty and despair.